Changissnz/nu_merchant_principal/README.md

-hosts for expression, and the diversity of possible hosts, each with their traits and motives supposedly unique due to self-interests, makes the task of identifying pride by specific words or actions expressed not with certainty.
+hosts for expression, and the diversity of possible hosts, each with their traits and motives supposedly unique due to self-interests, makes the task of identifying pride by the expression of specific words or actions not with certainty.